 But that leaves one essential question: what exactly was it that made Pernell “Sweet Pea” Whitaker — an Olympic gold-medalist and four-time world champion — so great?
 What specific tactics and stratagems separated him from his contemporaries to such a degree that he didn’t just defeat his opponents, he out-classed them, leaving them bewildered and befuddled and shaking their heads at his scientific mastery?

-Well, for the answer to that question, you could do much worse than turn to our in-house analyst and video virtuoso Lee Wylie.
-In his latest masterpiece, Wylie pays tribute to an all-time great who was taken from us far too soon, and shows us precisely how one of the fight game’s greatest scientists, a true master of fistic alchemy, worked his magic in the laboratory of his choice, that being the spotlight inside the roped square.
+Well, for the answer to that question, you could do much worse than take some time on the anniversary of Pernell Whitaker’s birth to watch this masterpiece from video virtuoso Lee Wylie.
+Here, Wylie pays tribute to an all-time great who was taken from us far too soon, and shows precisely how one of the fight game’s greatest scientists, a true master of fistic alchemy, worked his magic in the laboratory of his choice, that being the spotlight inside the roped square.
 Check it out: